 This piece is based on a conversation at OnBrand '19.

 Emma Chiu is Global Director at Wunderman Thompson’s in-house futures and innovation think-tank, Wunderman Thompson Intelligence.
-There she leads creative innovation by curating visual content, offering creative consultancy and providing strategic insight for world leading brands like Campari, Shiseido, Unilever, Finnair and Northwell, among others..
+There she collaborates with Fortune 500 companies, engaging in strategic planning and innovation projects for world leading brands like Campari, Shiseido, Unilever, Finnair and Northwell, among others.
+With a background as an art director and visual editor, Emma has over 10 years of experience in brand strategy..
 Connect on LinkedIn or send an email